 The lists are constantly and continuously automatically updated as users’ activity changes.
 Once a user in a similar audience visits your site, Google will automatically remove them from the similar audience.

 Since Google pulls the data required for similar audience lists from RLSAs, it’s essential to have these already setup.
-But, there’s still some other qualifying criteria.
+But, there are still some other qualifying criteria.

 First off, an RLSA requires at least 1,000 cookies to be eligible.
 Google will then look at other factors, such as:

-If there’s insufficient data for any of these factors then similar audiences may not be possible.
+If there are insufficient data for any of these factors then similar audiences may not be possible.
 In that case, the list would appear as ‘unavailable’ in your shared library.

 First off, how is the format performing so far?
 In relation to standard marketing efforts towards new customers, the results are unsurprisingly an improvement.
 One campaign that beta tested the format saw an 11% increased in CTR and 22% more conversions in just two months.

-So far, advertisers have noticed that impressions, click-through-rate (CTR) and return on investment (ROI) have been more favourable than standard remarketing, despite using higher bid amounts.
+So far, advertisers have noticed that impressions, click-through-rate (CTR) and return on investment (ROI) have been more favorable than standard remarketing, despite using higher bid amounts.